Organize your office, back to school, or creative supplies with a fun and easy to make DIY Zipper Pouch!

 - sewing machine

 Before I jump into the pouch tutorial, I want to quickly tell you how to create a custom design!
+If you're using purchased fabric, just skip down to "How to Make a Zipper Pouch".

-I created the design for my Like a Boss DIY Zipper Pouch using PicMonkey, a free design and editing website/app.
+I created the design for my Like a Boss DIY Zipper Pouch using PicMonkey, a online design and editing website/app.
 PicMonkey is awesome!
 I use it to edit all my blog photos and to create designs like the one used in this project.

 Here's how to create your own design.
 On PicMonkey's homepage, hover over Design, then choose Custom.
 Set the size to 2550 x 3300 pixels, which is equal to a letter-size piece of paper.